EnMasseProject/service-broker/README.md

 - Register Broker in the Service Catalog:
   - `sc create -f https://raw.githubusercontent.com/EnMasseProject/service-broker/master/examples/service-catalog/broker.yaml`

+At this point, the Service Catalog will contact the broker and retrieve the list of services the broker is providing.

 ## Verifying if the broker is registered
 - Check the status of the broker:
   - `sc get broker -o yaml`
-  - The status.conditions.message should say "Successfully fetched catalog from broker"
+  - The `status.conditions.message` should say "Successfully fetched catalog from broker"
 - Check if there are four service classes:
   - `sc get serviceclasses`
   - The list should include a "queue" and a "topic" class as well as two "direct-*" classes